hellowac/mapnik-wiki-zh-cn/Postgis-async.md

 In this case, the renderer spends a lot of time waiting for PostGis to perform the query that will feed with features.

-The asynchronous_request parameter in PostGIS pulgin aims to parallelize querries on the remote server and rendering : while a layer is rendering, queries are sent ahead.
+The asynchronous_request parameter in PostGIS pulgin aims to parallelize queries on the remote server and rendering : while a layer is rendering, queries are sent ahead.

 ## When to use it